 Averages for Melbourne in June

-While June might be summer in the northern hemisphere, it's the beginning of winter in Australia and in Melbourne.
+While June might be summer in the Northern Hemisphere, it's the beginning of winter in Australia and in Melbourne.
 With the city being located on the southern tip of the continent, the cold waters just offshore and any storm systems coming up from Antarctica can influence the weather.
 As a result of these cold and sometimes dreary conditions, this is not the most popular time of the year to visit.
-However, that means that deals can be had on hotel rooms and flights.
-Just be sure that any site...
+However, that means that...

 Daily averages for Melbourne

 Loading weather data.
 Please wait…

 What's the Weather Like in Melbourne in June